 Payments on account are one of the most commonly misunderstood aspects of the self-assessment process and although the intention is to help self-employed people spread out their tax bill, the advantages might not seem so apparent when you ‘re first asked to pay a whopping big tax bill up front.

 What are payments on account?

 Payments on account are the amount of Income tax and Class 4 National Insurance that you may have to pay in advance towards your next tax bill.
-The amounts don’t include student loan repayments or Capital gains tax.
+The amounts don’t include Class 2 National insurance, student loan repayments or Capital gains tax.